Red Microphones Type B

 What color is your microphone?

-To add to the rainbow, Violet Designs’ VIN series of “Vintage” capsules are likely identical to some of the Blue capsules and may provide a lower-cost alternative.
+To add to the rainbow, some of Violet Designs’ VIN series of “Vintage” capsules are likely identical to some of the Blue capsules.
 The B2 appears to be a VIN44; the B3 appears to be a VIN89; the B5 appears to be a VIN55, although in all cases, construction and sound may well differ.

 EQ Magazine